alexlamprecht/telepathy_labs_coding_test/README.md

 ## install

-make sure you have node and npm installed.
+Make sure you have node and npm installed.

-run `npm install` to install required node packages.
+Run `npm install` to install required node packages.

-## run
+## run & tests

-run `npm run start` to run the script.
+Run `npm run start` to run the script.

+The input string is read from the `input.txt` file.

+Run `npm run test` to run the unit tests.